HiFiPy/HiFiPy/README.md

 # HiFiPy
-Python software for analysis of HiFi simulations
+Python software for analysis of HiFi simulations.

+## Installation

+On Linux computers, if will often work to add the top-level directory (the one containing the directory `hifipy' in lower case letters) to your PYTHONPATH system variable.
+Installation instructions on other systems is not yet available.

 ## Reading in 2D post-processed simulation output files
 The following commands will allow access to the grid and the HDF5